 For pregnant women over 30 years, the intake should be no less than 1200 mg/day.

 Why is it different?
-The younger the pregnant woman is, the more calcium needed for bone growth.
-Remember that during pregnancy, your calcium intake is divided between you and your baby.
+The younger the pregnant woman is, the more calcium is needed for bone growth.
+Remember that your calcium intake is divided between you and your baby during pregnancy.